dan-zheng/dex-lang/README.md

   * Live-updated notebook display `dex web examples/pi.dx` (html) or `dex watch examples/pi.dx` (terminal).

+## Development

+### Visual Studio Code

+Install the [Haskell for Visual Studio Code][] extension.
+This extension is recommended because it automatically installs correctly versioned dependencies based on `hie.yaml`, which is based on `stack.yaml`.

 ## License

 BSD-3

 This is an early-stage research project, not an official Google product.

+[Haskell for Visual Studio Code]: https://marketplace.visualstudio.com/items?itemName=haskell.haskell